Weekend In Ipswich

 Ipswich Art Gallery - Set in a heritage building that was once the Town Hall, the Ipswich Art Gallery is a must see.
 It’s not just an art gallery, but a visual arts and history museum, showcasing the city’s long held heritage and contemporary works that reflect the history of Ipswich.

 Queens Park - The region's oldest park dates from the 1860s and, along with splendid sandstone terraced gardens, features the traditional Japanese Nerima Gardens, and a fantastic free walk through Ipswich Nature Centre.
 Tucked away nearby is one of Queensland's only Walter Burley Griffin designed buildings - the Incinerator Theatre.(which is home to Ipswich Little Theatre - check their program for productions).

 In recent years Ipswich has become a bit of a foodie destination.
-Top of Town had some excellent options for coffee, breakfast and lunch - try laneway cafe Rafter & Rose, retro style Deann's Coffee House or Cactus Espresso, funky Fourthchild, healthy cafe Nourish and, just across the bridge, Coffee Anda, a dessert cafe in an historic converted bakery.
+Top of Town had some excellent options for coffee, breakfast and lunch - try laneway cafe Rafter & Rose, retro style The Retro Diner, funky Fourthchild, and, just across the bridge, Bakehouse Steakhouse in an historic converted bakery.

 For dinner, dine in fine style at The Cottage Restaurant (in an 1860's school), go German at Heisenberg Haus, Indian at Ipswich's popular Indian Mehfil or tuck into some delcious eats at the century old converted technical cottage in the splendid Dovetails restaurant bar.

 And not to be missed is a visit to Ipswich's first brewery in 100 years, Pumpyard (also at the old technical college), to sample some local brews and delcious pub grub.